DAlons27/AirBnb_clone/README.md

 # AirBnB clone - The console 📚

+# Description

+It is a command line interaction platform that has to provide a place for hosting.
+This is a start of the project where AirBnb Clone is created there is a shell that executes the commands.

 ### Concepts
 For this project, students are expected to look at these concepts: